 Through ten years of war, grief and rage, Queen Clytemnestra lies in wait for her husband Agamemnon’s return, determined to avenge one child, only to doom the others.
 The sole surviving trilogy in Greek tragedy, The Oresteia chronicles a deluge of violence that can only be stopped when society peers into its own soul and sees the depths of its complicity.
-Playwright Ellen McLaughlin (The Persians) has written a new version of the classic, commissioned by STC.
-Her play, three years in the making, weaves together the works of Aeschylus with stunning poetry and emotional heft.
+Playwright Ellen McLaughlin (The Persians) has written a new play based on the classic, commissioned by STC.
+Her work, three years in the making, weaves together the stories of Aeschylus with stunning poetry and emotional heft.
 An epic, world-premiere interpretation of this pillar of western culture, The Oresteia makes a fitting end to Michael Kahn’s tenure as Artistic Director of the Shakespeare Theatre Company.

 All titles, artists and dates subject to change.

 “★★★★★…breathtaking, deeply satisfying…this is Kahn in greatest communion with his art, his voice visceral and unwavering, and it is a profound note upon which to take his leave.” –Metro Weekly